Lake St. Peter is a small, quiet campground offering campers all of the amenities of a larger park.

 Lake St. Peter is the northern terminus of the Hastings Heritage Trail.
 Located two kilometers from the park, the trail is open year-round to hikers, cyclists, horseback riders, skiers, dogsledders, snowmobilers and recreational vehicle operators.

-Rent a canoe, kayak or a paddleboat at the park for the day and explore Lake St. Peter.
+Rent a canoe or kayak at the park for the day and explore Lake St. Peter.

 Lake St. Peter has two sandy beaches, both of which are marked with buoy lines.
 There are no lifeguards at the beaches and pets are not permitted.